SoftwareAG/c8y-docs/content/release-10-9-0/documentation-10-9-0.md

 Website</td>
 <td>
 Hugo</td>
-<td > The Hugo version used for generating the documentation website at https://cumulocity.com/guides/about-doc/ has been updated from 0.55.0 to 0.80.0. </td>
+<td > The Hugo version used for generating the documentation website at <a href="https://cumulocity.com/guides/about-doc/" class="no-ajaxy">https://cumulocity.com/guides</a> has been updated from 0.55.0 to 0.80.0. </td>
 <td>
 MTM-34547</td>
 </tr>